Milestone Chiropractic’s mission:

 To preserve the value of our community’s well-being and fundamental knowledge that we are our own contributor to our health.
 We take pride in offering the space for you to express your true ability to function in your highest potential by overcoming your obstacles.

 Who am I and what do I do?

 My name is Dr. Shayla Lobdell.
 I was born in Polson Montana and grew up in Gunnison Colorado.
 I’ve always loved Colorado and completely missed the mountains while I was away at school.
 I graduated in 2018 from Life University in Marietta, GA with my doctorate in chiropractic.
 Why the heck did I go clear across the country to go to chiropractic school?
 Life U was unique in that they thrive on the philosophy of vitalism.

 - vi·tal·ism: the theory that the origin and phenomena of life are dependent on a force or principle distinct from purely chemical or physical forces.

 It wasn’t until I started seeing patients that I realized there is so much more to health than just the physical aspect.
 I have now centered my practice around the whole person: mental, physical, spiritual and emotional.
-My main goal is to help reconnect each person back to who and what they are as a being so they can live life in balance and optimal health.
+My main goal is to assist in reconnecting each person back to who and what they are as a being so they can live life in balance and optimal health.